mitsuba-renderer/drjit/docs/what.rst

        a_temp = i * (1.0 / 999999.0)
        b[i] = sin(a_temp * a_temp)

-The final line of the original program
+The final line of the original Python program

 .. code-block:: python